 - Facilitate access to important European and international stakeholder communities and drive the wide-spread acceptance and replication of Biocircularcities results by informing and inviting their contacts and networks to benefit from them.

 - Supporting contact to market actors and stakeholders, in terms of inviting them to participate in project activities.

 - Support the uptake of the policy recommendations, by acting as project ambassadors – who will inform and invite their networks across the circular economy ecosystem to benefit from the SEIFA value propositions when they are available.

-Current members of the Advisory Board are:
+Members of the Advisory Board were:

 Elvira Buonocore is a Senior Researcher of Ecology at the Department of Science and Technology of Parthenope University of Naples, Italy.
 She holds a PhD in “Environment, Resources and Sustainable Development” with label of Doctor Europaeus.

 Her research activities take place at the laboratory of “Ecodynamics and Sustainable Development” and the UNESCO Chair laboratory on “Environment, Resources and Sustainable Development” at Parthenope University where she contributes to research projects and academic supervision of Bachelor, Master, and PhD students.
 Her main research interests are: Systems ecology and ecological modelling, Human ecology, Environmental assessment and accounting, Life Cycle Assessment, Natural capital and ecosystem services assessment, Nature conservation and protected areas, UNESCO-MAB Biosphere Reserves, Urban metabolism and Food security, Sustainable Development Goals (SDGs).

 Sara Cantone has a background in Pharmaceutical Chemistry and Technology, start-upper in the field of green chemistry, nowadays working as consultant in the private and public sector for the development of collaborations, implementation of projects, and training activities, with a specific focus on the circular bioeconomy.